 Students can be awarded the M.Phil. with Distinction if they achieve a mark of Distinction (70% or above) on their dissertation and in the final overall average mark.
 A Distinction cannot be awarded if the candidate has failed any module during the course.
 A student who does not wish to submit a dissertation for the M.Phil., or who fails the dissertation, may instead opt to be considered for a Postgraduate Diploma provided that they have passed modules amounting to 60 credits.
 The Postgraduate Diploma may be awarded with Distinction to candidates who, in addition, have achieved an overall average mark of 70% or above.
-If you do not wish to proceed to the dissertation stage, you should notify your Course Coordinator in writing before 1 April.
-Such students are required to submit module assessments by 1 May.
+If you do not wish to proceed to the dissertation stage, you should notify your Course Coordinator in writing before 1 April..